GENERAL DESCRIPTION

 Please contact the General Chair or the Design Contest Chair for questions regarding the admissibility of a kit.

-3. The ‘Playing Field’ is shown below in Figure 2.
-It is laid out on white, masonite, hardboard, that is 1/8-inch thick, using good quality PVC black electrical tape of width ¾ inches where the outer dimensions of the Field is 36” by 36”.
-The Start Box is also laid out with the same PVC black electrical tape.
+The diagram of the ‘Challenge Field’ is shown in Figure 2.
+It is laid out on a white, masonite board, 1/8 inch thick, 4 ft by 4 ft in dimension.
+The boundary circle and the Start Box are laid out with good-quality, black, PVC black electrical tape of width ¾ inches.
 It is best not to stretch the tape as it is being applied.
 Also, smooth out any wrinkles so they do not interfere with the robot’s movement.
-The goal area is marked with walls along three edges made from 1x2 wooden furring strips that are 1¾“in height and

-6. The robot, initiated by the team members, should be able to get across the boundary from the Start Box into the playing field.
-The robot can then push or roll bottle caps into the goal area.
+The robot should be able to get across and into the boundary circle.
+The robot can then push or roll cans out of the boundary circle.

-9. The robot may use the area outside the playing field for turning only.
-It is not advisable for the robot to leave the masonite board since the edges of the board may be curled in which case it should be capable of climbing back on the playing field again.
-If it stays outside the playing field for more than 20 sec, the round will be considered over.
+The robot may use the area outside the boundary circle for turning only.
+It is not advisable for the robot to leave the masonite board since the edges of the board may be curled, in which case it should be capable of climbing back on the playing field again.
+If it stays outside the boundary circle for more than 20 seconds, the round will be considered over.

-11. The team score is the number of bottle caps collected in the goal area over a period of 2 minutes.
-The winner is the team that moves the largest number of bottle caps into the goal area.
-In the event of a tie, the winner would be the one with the shortest time.
+The team score is the number of cans outside the circle and the time period over which this is accomplished.
+The winner is the team that removes the largest number of cans in the shortest time.
 Each team will be allowed two rounds.
-The better of the two scores will be considered.
+The best of the two scores will be considered.

-12. All design decisions, journal entries, and assembly of the robot must be performed by the students on the team.
-They may consult any resource for guidance or clarification, such as teachers and mentors while working through the problem-solving process.
+All design decisions, journal entries, and assembly of the robot must be performed by the students on the team.
+They may consult any resource for guidance or clarification, such as teachers and mentors, while working through the problem-solving process.

-13. There is no limit to the number of student groups that may participate in Option Three from any one school.
+There is no limit to the number of student groups that may participate in Option Three from any one school.
 However, the number in each group is limited to a maximum of four.
+The team members need not be of the same grade level.

-14. Decisions made by the Design Contest Committee Chair or by designated representatives are final.
+Decisions made by the Guidelines Committee or by designated representatives are final.

 For questions/clarifications of the rules, please contact the Design Contest Committee Chair.